Saganus/macaroons-express-demo/README.md

 ## How to use the mAuth middleware?

-To use the system you need a MongoDB instance.
+To use the demo you need a MongoDB instance.
 Ideally I will later add support for other DBs but for now this is the easiest one to work with for a simple demo.

    * Clone the repo: `git clone https://github.com/Saganus/macaroons-express-demo.git`